The Neural Coding Framework for Learning Generative Models

+\textbf{Training the Model:} The complete data log-likelihood $\psi$ (also referred to as total discrepancy \cite{ororbia2020continual}) of the observed data $\mathbf{x}$ and the latent variables $\latent{z}^1, \dots, \latent{z}^L$ is defined formally as follows:

+Importantly, the above complete data log likelihood connects our NGC models (and total discrepancy) to the principle of free energy \cite{friston2006free,friston2008hierarchical}, given that the sum of (weighted) prediction errors defined in Equation \ref{eqn:data_loglike} can be shown to be a form of variational free energy that is minimized through variational inference.
+Explicitly characterizing a neural system engaged with optimizing the above objective as a generative model, as we do in this paper, grounds NGC as performing a form of approximate Bayesian inference (much as \cite{friston2008hierarchical} did for the early predictive coding model of \cite{rao1999predictive}) and connects it to perception as (unconscious) inference \cite{helmholtz1866concerning} and the larger theoretical framework of the Bayesian brain \cite{deneve2005bayesian,knill2004bayesian}.

+Since all of the latent variables are continuous, the updates below follow the form of the exact gradient, i.e., backprop (allowing for gradient descent), to optimize the latent variables and the parameters.
+The log likelihood has the following partial derivatives:

-Note that the mean vector $\mean{z}^\ell$ depends on the sampled realization $\mathbf{z}^{\ell+1}$ of the layer state above, meaning that the GNCN could be viewed as a hierarchical continuous Gaussian mixture model.
-Furthermore, key to the learning and inference process, we introduce a vector of error neurons $\mathbf{e}^\ell$ (depicted in Figure \ref{fig:bp_v_ngc} Right) that are tasked with computing how far off the mean vector is from the relevant nearby state.
-Each entry $\mean{z}^\ell_i$ of the mean vector and $\mathbf{e}^\ell_i$ of the error neurons is computed by the following:
+In this work, we incorporate two key concepts from local representation alignment (LRA) \cite{ororbia2018conducting,ororbia2019biologically}: 1) the use of error synapses to directly resolve the weight-transport problem, and 2) the omission of derivatives of activation functions which yield synapse rules that function like error-Hebbian updates.
+To incorporate these modifications, we introduce a vector of error neurons $\mathbf{e}^\ell$ (depicted in Figure \ref{fig:bp_v_ngc} b) that are tasked with computing how far off the mean vector is from the relevant nearby state.
+Note that the error neurons themselves are derived from the likelihood function: